hardikrajani/recipeapi/README.md

 All the validations are imaginary, it is only for the demo purpose.

-html.csrf().disabled() is only used for demo purpose.
+httpSecurity.csrf().disabled() is only used for demo purpose.
 It needs to be enabled for actual API.
 This is only to make it available to postman for testing.

 Code coverage is not considered for model and dto classes.